An Explosion in Space

 The supply of lithium hydroxide canisters needed to reduce carbon dioxide in the Lunar Module was also an issue.
 The Command Module had an adequate supply of canister, but they were not compatible with Lunar Module systems.
 Engineers on the ground improvised a way to join the cube-shaped Command Module canisters to the Lunar Module's cylindrical canister-sockets by drawing air through them with a suit return hose, so that the Command Module canisters could be used.

 Navigation also presented a significant challenge.
 Prior to the explosion, a normal mid-course correction had been done that put Apollo 13 on a course for a lunar landing, and the course needed to be changed to put the spacecraft on a free-return to Earth course.

 The Lunar Module navigation wasn’t designed to be used in anything like this scenario.
 The debris from the explosion made it impossible to sight real stars.
 A new procedure using the sun as an alignment star had to be quickly created.

 A complete power-up of the Command Module had to be done in-flight because it had been powered down after the explosion, something that had never been done or intended.
 A new procedure had to be quickly and accurately created.

-The challenges listed above are by no mean an exclusive list of the issues that had to be overcome to bring the Apollo 13 astronauts home.
-Brand new procedures were written in three pressure filled days instead of the normal three months.
+The challenges listed above are by no means an exclusive list of the issues that had to be overcome to bring the Apollo 13 astronauts home.
+Brand new procedures were written in three pressure-filled days, instead of the normal three months.
 The astronauts were asked to perform brand new tasks under stress in a difficult environment.
 In my mind, getting the Apollo 13 crew home safely was every bit as impressive a feat as bringing a man home after he walked on the moon.

 If you would like to learn more about what caused the explosion onboard Apollo 13 or more details about the mission, NASA has information on their website here.